Children's Dental Health

-Registered Dental Hygienists and Dental Clerks visit Hamilton schools each year to provide oral health screenings to JK, SK and Grade 2 students.
-Additional grades may be screened based on the previous year’s oral health screening results.
+Registered Dental Hygienists and Certified Dental Assistants will be visiting all Hamilton elementary schools to provide oral health screenings to JK, SK, Grade 1 and Grade 2 students.
+Additional grades may be screened.

-An oral health screening is a brief, 30 second look in the mouth using a sterilized mirror and flashlight.
-If any urgent dental needs such as holes in the teeth or signs of infection are seen, the dental hygienist will contact the parent or guardian to see if they need help accessing dental care.
-Please note, the oral health screening does NOT replace a check up by a dentist.
+During a dental screening, a Registered Dental Hygienist uses a sterilized mirror and flashlight to look in the child’s mouth.
+If any urgent dental needs are seen, such as holes in the teeth or signs of infection, the dental hygienist will contact the parent or guardian to see if they need help accessing dental care.
+Please note, the dental screening does NOT replace a check-up at a dental office.

 If you have any questions about school dental screenings or our free dental programs, please call 905-546-2424 ext.
 5369.